Data Analysis Pipeline¶

-Avoid using terms such as “None”, “N/A”, or an empty string to specify missing metadata.
-Various portions of ImmuneDB group information based on metadata, and will consider strings like these distinct from NULL metadata.
+It’s advisable to not use terms like “None”, “N/A”, or an empty string to specify missing metadata.
+Various portions of ImmuneDB group information based on metadata, and will consider strings like these distinct from null metadata.

 After creating the metadata file, the directory should look like:

 ImmuneDB requires that V and J germlines be specified in two separate FASTA files.
 There are a number of restrictions on their format.
 Most common germlines can be downloaded from IMGT’s Gene-DB directly.

 For V Germlines¶

 - Genes must start with IGHV, TRAV, TRBV, TRDV, or TRGV.

 - Genes must be in the format IGHVX*Y or IGHVX where X is the gene name and Y is the allele.
 For example, IGHV1-18*01, TRBV5-a*03, and IGHV7-4-1 are all valid.
 However, V1-18*01 or Homosap IGHV4-34 are not.